Casalattico: Main sights

 The Casalattico area includes the medieval ruins of the ancient Benedictine monastery of Sant'Angelo in Pesco Mascolino (780 AD), and an earlier example of a Roman bridge on the Melfa river.
 Other Roman remains are found in the archaeological site of San Nazario.

-The centre Piazza housese an example of a Norman-style tower dating from 1200 AD.
+The centre Piazza houses an example of a Norman-style tower dating from 1200 AD.
 The hilltop town has no moat and is accessible by one winding access road passing the graveyard to the left on approach.